metauni/metauni.github.io/posts/instructions/instructions.md

 You should comply with the [Roblox rules](http://metauni.org/posts/rules/rules) while on their platform, and that includes the developer rules if you are creating your own nodes.
 These rules are in place to protect the children who spend a lot of time in Roblox, and seem to me well-intentioned and reasonable.
 However this does mean that you should **refrain from using the in-game chat or images to share URLs** or post Discord information inside your node.
 This coordination should happen on Discord or through some other channel.
 Finally, *do not under any circumstances climb the knot*.

+## Presenter tips

+To write on a metaboard we recommend using a tablet.
+You'll have to run Roblox on that tablet, and as this can consume battery life quite rapidly, you probably want to have your tablet plugged into power during the talk.

 ## Troubleshooting

 * If you have trouble connecting to Roblox (and you have clicked Retry a few times) you might have to turn off your VPN.